 Reading the Enemy’s Mind

 Viet Cong Field Front B3 made meticulous preparations for its Playmê campaign.
-This campaign was embedded in the Winter- Spring 1965-1966 campaign which the North Communist General Command started the planning since the beginning of 1965 aiming of taking control of the Central Highlands and at cutting South Vietnam in two along Highway 19 from Pleiku down to Qui Nhon.
+This campaign was embedded in the Winter-Spring 1965-1966 campaign which the North Communist General Command started the planning since the beginning of 1965 aiming to take control of the Central Highlands and at cutting South Vietnam in two along Highway 19 from Pleiku down to Qui Nhon.

 Furthermore, Colonel Hieu also knew that the Viet Cong used the tactic of “one main attack and two diversionary attacks ”, with Bong Son as the secondary diversionary attack, Pleime the primary diversionary attack, and Pleiku the main attack, which means that to fake an attack at Bong Son to take over Pleime in a transitional phase leading to the conquer of Pleiku, the ultimate objective of the entire campaign.

-When the Viet Cong was compelled to withdraw after failing to “lure and ambush”, Colonel Hieu knew that Field Force B3 would wait for the arrival of 66th Regiment at Chu Pong in order to attempt a second time to conquer Pleime camp.
+When the Viet Cong was compelled to withdraw after failing to “lure and ambush,” Colonel Hieu knew that Field Force B3 would wait for the arrival of the 66th Regiment at Chu Pong to attempt a second time to conquer Pleime camp.

-In order to ascertain a exact reading of the enemy’s mind, Colonel Hieu skillfully made use of intelligence methods: radio intercepts, recon teams, interrogation of prisoners and ralliers, analysis of capture documents and individual diaries of the enemy.
+To ascertain an accurate reading of the enemy’s mind, Colonel Hieu skillfully made use of intelligence methods: radio intercepts, recon teams, interrogation of prisoners and ralliers, analysis of capture documents and individual diaries of the enemy.